aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/construction_industry/README.md

 - unlimited download of the KiCad project files
 - open issue tickets
 - future PCB minor revisions (major revision increments not included)
+- Custom firmware (only to commercial users) acording to user specifications:
+  - support on Whatsapp and Telegram for the major revision hardware , i.e., all minor revisions included
+  - support on WhatsApp and Telegram how to do firmware download to the PCB

 Is quite simple, to gain access click on any of the sponsorship buttons available on this page (top menu, or bottom of the page) and transfer a one time fee listed for a specific private PCB repository.
 Don't forget to include the name of the PCB Design you want access to.

 If you have done so, and still cannot access , send me an email at mtpsilva@gmail.com or alternatively send me a message on whatsApp or Telegram.